stucco/relation-bootstrap/README.md

 This program takes the instance data written by the previous program and applies an SVM model to it that was written during training.
 It chooses which parameters to use based on the output of CalculateResults, which gets run during the training phase.
 This program will not run properly unless WriteRelationInstanceFiles has been run using the same preprocessedtype parameter.
 And of course CalculateResults needs to be run with the same preprocessedtype parameter during training as well.

 The resulting predictions can be found in ...relation-bootstrap/ProducedFiles/Testing/PredictionsFiles.
+This file can be gotten programatically via the method gov.ornl.stucco.relationprediction/ProducedFileGetter.getPredictionsFile.
 Each line of predictions is of the form:

 	HeuristicLabel/Predictedlabel # InstanceID OriginalEntity1Text ModifiedEntity1Text OriginalEntity2Text ModifiedEntity2Text SourceText